yankayzhao/yankayzhao.github.io/_pages/about.md

 Role models
 ======
-I am very grateful to my senior fellow apprentice Tao Sun, for taking me into the hall of scientific research, guiding me and enhancing my research abilities.
+I am very grateful to my senior fellow apprentice Tao Sun, for guiding me and enhancing my research abilities.
 I also admire and learn from these researchers in the same field: [Wentao Xie](https://cse.hkust.edu.hk/admin/people/faculty/profile/wentaox#),   [Ke Li](https://keli97.github.io/),   [Yetong Cao](https://yetongcao.github.io/),   [Xue Sun](https://dl.acm.org/profile/99660537281).
 They are my role models in learning and serve as both the driving force and guiding light that inspire me to continually progress in my scientific research.

 News